 Participants marked competent will receive a Statement of Attainment for the unit of competency CHCDFV001 - Recognise and Respond Appropriately to Domestic and Family Violence apart from all the other benefits.

 DV-alert is government funded, so the training fee is waived for all community frontline workers to attend the course.
-On top of that, participants who complete the training are provided with support for travel, accommodation and staff backfill.
+Participants who complete the training are also provided with support for travel, accommodation and staff backfill.
 You could be eligible for financial assistance.
+Find out more about our financial support here.